Michael Jackson memorial service: Service

 The service began with Smokey Robinson reading messages of condolences from Diana Ross and former South African President Nelson Mandela.
 A gospel choir sang Andrae Crouch's "Soon and Very Soon" as Jackson's casket entered (culminating around the line "you will see the King"), followed by statements from Pastor Lucious Smith.
-Mariah Carey and Trey Lorenz then sang "I'll Be There", a No. 1 single for both the Jackson 5 and Carey and Lorenz.
+Mariah Carey and Paulette McWilliams then sang "I'll Be There", a No. 1 single for both the Jackson 5 and Carey and Trey Lorenz.
 This was followed by a statement from Queen Latifah, who also read "We Had Him", a poem written by Maya Angelou for the occasion.
 Lionel Richie, Jackson's friend and his co-writer on "We Are the World", performed the song "Jesus Is Love" by the Commodores.
 In the eulogy of Berry Gordy, founder of Motown Records, he stated, "In fact, the more I think and talk about Michael Jackson, I feel the King of Pop is not big enough for him.
 I think he is simply the greatest entertainer that ever lived."
 The statement was met with the longest standing ovation of the night.

 A video montage of Michael Jackson's life followed.
 Stevie Wonder spoke, played a small portion of "I Can't Help It", a song from Off the Wall that Wonder co-wrote, then performed a version of his songs "Never Dreamed You'd Leave in Summer" and "They Won't Go When I Go".
 Next, Kobe Bryant spoke about Jackson's humanitarian work, and Magic Johnson (who had appeared in the music video for "Remember the Time") recalled his memories of Jackson.
-Accompanied by a dancing chorus along with the dancers who would have been on stage for the O2 concerts, Jennifer Hudson performed "Will You Be There" Jackson originally wrote, produced and performed for his Dangerous album before it was used as the theme for the 1993 film Free Willy.
-And like the album and film version, the song ended with Jackson's spoken outro.
+Accompanied by a dancing chorus along with the dancers who would have been on stage for the O2 concerts, Jennifer Hudson performed "Will You Be There".
+Jackson originally wrote, produced and performed the song for his Dangerous album before it was used as the theme for the 1993 film Free Willy.
+And like the album and end credits version, the song ended with Jackson's spoken outro.
 John Mayer played guitar on a mainly instrumental version of "Human Nature" from Jackson's Thriller.
 Brooke Shields then spoke about the personal time she spent with Jackson, read excerpts from The Little Prince, and said that his favorite song was Charlie Chaplin's "Smile", which was then performed by Jermaine Jackson.